vikashoo7/Question/AWS.md

     What is cloud trail?
     What is cloud endure?
     How to access EC2 in a different VPC?
         How to access the S3 bucket in the difference account?
   What are different routing protocal in load balancer?
-      How to set the permissions for S3 bucket.
-So that no one can delete file?
-      What is transite gateway?
   How to configure aws backup policy?
-      How to configure VPN?
+  * How to configure VPN?
+	there are 2 things
+	1. get the curtomer gateway IP address and configure the it from the VPGateway.
   How to connect 2 VPC with using peering?
   What is ngjnx controller?
   How to connect different AWS account from the shared account?
   How to configure load balancing?
   How to restrict the S3 based on the geographical location?
   What are the different routing policy in route 53?
   What we need swap on the aws?
   How to integrate lamda, s3 and redis?
   What is ebs network enhance?
   How RDS Endpoint will connect to the application?
-      What is S3 lifecyscle?
   What are the permissions in S3?
   What is instance profiling?
   What is transit Gateway and how it works?
-      What are type vpc Endpoint?
   What is KMS in aws?
   What is TLS termination in load balancer?
   How to encrypted the ebs in aws?
   What is privatelink?
   How to connect vpc Endpoint in AWS?
   How to change the configuration in inodb?
   What are the different routing in application load balancer?
   How to stop deleting a specific node in autoscaling?
   What are the s3 storage classes?
   What is cloud front?
   How to rotate the logs for every 10 days which store in S3?
   How to copy a bucket from one bucket to another?
   What is FSX?
   Can we mount EFS in the linux and Window server?
   What are the different type os storage?
   What EFS?
   How to establish between on premise to cloud in AWS?
   What is connection draining in load balancer?
   How to monitor VPC?
   What are the security practices for ec2 instances?
   How to get the logs for VPC?
   AWS system manager?
   Which is stateless and statefull in security group and NACL?
   What is cloud trail?
   What is cloud front?
   Have you access private end point point in AWS?
   How to connect VPC from on premise data center?Hint: there are the 3 ways to do it.
-      How many default VPC we can create in an account?
   What are way to restrict S3?
 Hint- by iam policy, bucket policy, object policy.